-FIND, CSIR-IGIB to boost genomic surveillance of SARS-CoV-2 in India
+FIND, CSIR-IGIB To Boost Genomic Surveillance Of SARS-CoV-2 In India

-New Delhi, Dec 6 (IANS) Geneva-based Foundation for Innovative New Diagnostics (FIND) on Monday announced partnership with scientific research institute CSIR-Institute of Genomics and Integrated Biology (IGIB) to aid India's fight against Covid-19 by boosting sequencing capacity across the country.
+New Delhi: Geneva-based Foundation for Innovative New Diagnostics (FIND) on Monday announced a partnership with scientific research institute CSIR-Institute of Genomics and Integrated Biology (IGIB) to aid India's fight against Covid-19 by boosting sequencing capacity across the country.

 The partnership aims to decentralise genomic surveillance of SARS-CoV-2, down to the district level by setting up "MicroLabs" that enable sequencing, analysis, and interpretation of sequencing data with minimal turnaround time and infrastructure limited settings.